-The Chancellor announced on 3 March 2021 that the UK corporation tax rate will increase to 25% from April 2023.
+The Chancellor of the Exchequer announced on 3 March 2021 that the UK corporation tax rate will increase from 19% to 25% from April 2023.
 These changes were enacted in Finance Act 2021 on 10 June 2021.
 The effect of the rate change has been reflected in the deferred tax balances.